Skip to content

 Penasco Independent School District

 A Peñasco education is rooted in school and community pride.
-Our population is 81% Hispanic, 11% Native, 4% Anglo, 4% other.
-We celebrate our community’s diverse tradition(s), culture(s), and values.
+Our population is 81% Hispanic, 11% Native, 4% Anglo, 4% other, and we celebrate our communities.
 We bring unity to the school and community as we cultivate a positive and engaging learning environment, empowering students to explore and connect to the larger world.
-Many of our traditions and cultures focus on food, cooking, and farming, and, to create a positive and engaging learning environment, our district has created a project-based learning initiative, of which gardening and the culinary arts are a part.
+Many of our traditions focus on food, cooking, and farming, and, to create a positive and engaging learning environment, our district has created a project-based learning initiative, of which gardening and the culinary arts are a part.

 We want our students to learn the process of preparing food from farm to table.
 We will do this through engaging teachers, classrooms and students with garden boxes, building and maintaining greenhouses on campus and exploring hydroponics.